Drug Evaluation Committee 2021-70 Form 2: Custodian of the original list of investigators and collaborators in a clinical trial

 Question

-We are contacting you to ask for information regarding the custodian of the original list of investigators and collaborators in a clinical trial.
+We are contacting you to ask for information regarding the custodian of the original list of investigators and collaborators for the clinical trial.

-The flow of documents in Form 2_List of investigators and collaborators is as follows,
+The following is the flow of documents for Form 2_List of Clinical Research Associates and Clinical Research Collaborators,

-1) The investigator prepares the list and submits it to the head of the site (the upper part of the form).
+1) The investigator prepares the list and submits it to the head of the Investigator Site (the upper part of the form).

-We have been thinking that the "original" approved by the head of the site should be kept by the "principal investigator".
+We have been thinking that the "original" approved by the head of the Investigator Site is to be kept by the "investigator".

-However, the footer of the Form 2 states, "(Omitted) The head of the site or the investigator shall submit this form to the sponsor.
+However, the footer of the Form 2 states, "(Omitted) The Investigator Site Director or the investigator shall submit this form to the sponsor.
 The footer part of Form 2 states, "The head of the site or the investigator shall submit this form to the sponsor.

 I have heard that some medical institutions prepare two copies of the original Form 2 and the "investigator" and "sponsor" keep the original for their own use.